About Amish Occupations

 Are most Amish farmers?

-No. In fact, in 2015 it’s probably safe to say that most Amish are not farmers.
+No. In fact, nowadays it’s probably safe to say that most Amish are not farmers.
 While dairy farming remains a valued profession, the price of land and large families have compelled Amish to develop expertise in other fields.
 Woodworking, construction, manufacturing and retail sales are important industries for the Amish.
 Read about typical Amish businesses.

 What are some typical jobs Amish do?